Ultimate Fighting Championship

 With a TV deal and expansion in Australia, Asia, Europe, and new markets within the United States, the UFC has achieved greater mainstream media coverage.
 It earned US$609 million in 2015, and its next domestic media rights agreement with ESPN was valued at $1.5 billion over a five-year term.

+In April 2023, Endeavor Group Holdings announced that UFC would merge with the wrestling promotion WWE to form TKO Group Holdings, a new public company majority-owned by Endeavor, with Vince McMahon serving as an executive chairman of the new entity and White remaining as UFC president.
+The merger was completed on September 12, 2023.
+In January 2024, McMahon had ended his ties with the company amid a sex trafficking scandal.
+In 2025, the UFC would sign a 7-year, US$7.7 billion deal with Paramount Skydance Corporation (operators of CBS Sports and Paramount+) beginning the next year, exiting the pay-per-view business entirely.